-Taken together, the sum of the sources equates to 3.6x108 Ni mol/yr and the sum of the sinks equates to 6.8x108 Ni mol/yr, nearly double the There are two potential causes of the apparent imbalance: missing fluxes or inaccurate flux estimates.
-Clearly, even with the best efforts, the flux estimates described above are tenuous, and hold significant uncertainties, if not omitted altogether.
+What is missing from our understanding of the Ni marine cycle, and how can we remedy it?
+Taken together, the sum of the inputs and outputs equates to 3.6x108 Ni mol/yr and 6.8x108 Ni mol/yr, respectively.
+This implies the outputs are nearly double the inputs, but, again, no evidence suggests such drastic deviation from steady state.
+There are two potential causes of the apparent imbalance: missing fluxes or inaccurate flux estimates.
+Clearly, even with the best efforts, the flux estimates described above are tenuous, and hold significant uncertainties; some fluxes are even occasionally omitted when lacking.
 As discussed, refining the estimates directly is very difficult, and thus many in the community have applied a new constraint to the puzzle, Ni isotopic composition (δ60Ni, eq.
 X) (e.g., Cameron and Vance, 2014; Ciscato et al., 2018; Little et al., 2020; Vance et al., 2016).
-Assuming the ocean is at or near steady state with respect to Ni, the elemental fluxes and flux weighted isotopic compositions of the Ni sources and sinks should balance (eq.
-X .
+Assuming the ocean is at or near steady state with respect to Ni, the elemental fluxes and flux weighted isotopic compositions of the Ni inputs and outputs should balance (eq.
+X).
 Therefore, one can use isotope mass balance to constrain the fluxes and Ni marine budget in three dimensions (i.e., mass flux, Ni concentration, and δ60Ni).
 This approach has been successfully applied to support the balance of inputs and outputs for other elemental cycles (e.g., Mo, summaryized in Kendall et al. (2017)), and is currently in use to better constrain other apparent marine metal budget imbalances (e.g., Cu, Zn; Little et al. (2014)).

 δxNisample=xNi58NisamplexNi58NiSRM 986-1×1000‰ where SRM 986 is a Ni isotope standard